baselime/docs/sending-data/docker.md

 ```
 !!!
 Note
 Make sure to replace `YOUR_API_KEY` with the API key you obtained from the Baselime console.
 !!!

+!!!
+Note
+`x-baselime-source` header is required to identify the source of the logs.
+!!!

 Now you need to start the Fluentd container and mount the configuration file you created.